What is your cancellation/deposit policy?

-Creekside Cabins: Deposit/Cancellation Policy: We require a one night’s deposit at booking, with the balance collected the 72 hours to arrival.
-Refundable up to 72 hours to check in date less a $25.00 cancellation/processing fee.
-All no-shows are charged in full.
+Creekside Cabins: Deposit/Cancellation Policy: We require a one nights deposit at booking, with the remaining balance collected 14 days to arrival.
+Refundable up to 14+ days to check in date less a $25.00 per room/cabin cancellation/processing fee.
+Within 14 days it is non refundable.
+No-shows are charged in full.

 What precautions are you taking for CO-VID?

 The comfort and safety of our guests and staff is our #1 priority.
-We have increased our sanitation measures in our restaurant, lodging and public spaces and will continue to implement health recommendations and mandates from the State of Alaska.
-To see more details, visit our CO-VID Information Page.
+We have increased our sanitation measures in our restaurant, lodging and public spaces.

 Will I need a mask walking around the property?

 We encourage our guests and staff to do what they are comfortable with and make their own choice.

 As soon as possible!
 Park Tours fill up quickly!